PeoplePlusAI/Sthaan/README.md

 ## Sthaan - Digital First Address for 7.8 Billion People

-Imagine a world where locating a person or place is as simple as sending an email.
-Sthaan is a revolutionary virtual address platform that makes this possible.
+Imagine a world where locating a person or place is as simple as transferring money via UPI.
+Sthaan is a virtual address platform that makes this possible.
 It's a digital, human-centric way of answering two fundamental questions: “Where are you?” and “How can I reach you?” with the help of a handle similar to a UPI Handle but to answer "Where" and "How"?
 For example: sita@paytm/home answers "Where is Sita's home?" and "How to reach her home?"

 ## Why Do We Need This?